aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-23-final-report-for-google-summer-of-code.md

    ![Picture](/assets/images/run_tests.gif)

-   By default, running `./run_tests.sh` without any optopns will execute only unit tests, which helps reduce execution time.
-An `--all` option was implemented for users who want to run all tests, including time-consuming integration tests.
+   By default, running `./run_tests.sh` without any options will execute only unit tests, which helps reduce execution time.
+For users who want to run all tests, including time-consuming integration tests, an `--all` option was implemented.
+   Additionally, the `--integration` option allows users to specifically run only the integration tests.
 For example, the `kw build` integration test involves kernel compilation, which can be lengthy.
-If a contributor makes a minor change that doesn't affect `kw build`` functionality, running the full integration tests is unnecessary.
-This update ensures more efficient test runs by allowing contributors to focus on relevant tests only.
+If a contributor makes a minor change that doesn't affect `kw build` functionality, running the full integration tests is unnecessary.
+These options ensure more efficient test runs by allowing contributors to focus on the relevant tests only.

 # Challenges and Solutions